 For your reference, the phone that I’m reviewing is the Indonesian telco’s Andromax-U with a dual-core processor, not the revamped Andromax-U Limited with a quadcore processor.

-Despite the issues you’ll hear about later, let me start off by saying that I still think that the Andromax-U still looks like a great phone in its price range – just IDR 1.6 million ($160) here.
+Despite the issues you’ll hear about later, let me start off by saying that I still think that the Andromax-U still looks like a great phone in its price range – just IDR 1.6 million ($160) 1.
+You can go through its specs here.
 I soon found out that the phone shoots really mediocre pictures even though it has a supposedly 8-megapixel rear camera.
 That fact can help set the tone for the phone’s overall performance: good for that price range, but don’t expect the world from it.

 Laggy at first